NYCComptroller/Checkbook/source/webapp/sites/all/modules/contrib/path_breadcrumbs/README.txt

 ==========

 1. Extract module into /sites/all/modules folder.
-2. Enable "Path breadcrumbs" and "Path breadcrumbs UI" on /admin/modules page.
+2. Enable "Path Breadcrumbs" and "Path Breadcrumbs UI" on /admin/modules page.

 USAGE